-Sometimes the best teaching moments can't be planned, and this is another reason why informal feedback is valuable.
+Sometimes the best teaching moments can’t be planned, which is another reason why informal feedback is valuable.
 Informal feedback reinforces good behavior.

 “If a leader is doing their job … observing … learning moments in their direct reports, informal feedback allows them to capture and ultimately capitalize on that moment, whenever it happens,” said de Souza.

-Informal feedback is also important for employee morale.
+Informal feedback is also essential for employee morale.
 Managers can provide instant praise and recognition when an employee does something right.
-This praise has a bigger impact when it is given in the moment, as opposed to several months later.
+This praise has a more significant impact when it is given in the moment, as opposed to several months later.

-"Informal feedback is important because it is a demonstration of a trusting, positive relationship," said Megan Leasher, chief solutions strategist at Talent Plus Inc. "It conveys that something should be shared and that I care enough about you to share it right away."
+“Informal feedback is important because it is a demonstration of a trusting, positive relationship,” said Megan Leasher, former chief solutions strategist at Talent Plus.
+“It conveys that something should be shared and that I care enough about you to share it right away.”

 There are several advantages to integrating informal feedback processes in your business, which can impact your bottom line.

-Informal feedback gives employees the ability to instantly correct their mistakes.
-There is a good chance that an employee doesn't realize what they are doing wrong, and if you don't offer them immediate feedback about it, they won't be inclined to correct their behavior.
+Informal feedback gives employees the ability to correct their mistakes instantly.
+There is a good chance that an employee doesn’t realize what they are doing wrong, and if you don’t offer them immediate feedback about it, they won’t be inclined to correct their behavior.
 This process allows employees to grow and hone their skills quicker than they would otherwise.